RIOT-OS/RIOT/doc/memos/rdm-draft-buschsieweke-timer-api.md

         - Justification: Sensor networks e.g. for monitoring pressure fluctuations require the system time of nodes to be synchronized with high accuracy.
 E.g. the PTP protocol can provide sub microsecond synchronization accuracy.
 Thus, there are use cases requiring resolutions below micro seconds and there is hardware providing these resolutions and synchronization accuracy.
     - UNIX epoch as common reference point for high interoperability
     - Support for 64 bit time stamps
-        - Devices running for detects might want to log events with milli second resolution timestamps on flash / sd card / ...
+        - Justification: Devices running for decades might want to log events with milli second resolution timestamps on flash / sd card / ...
         - Note: The rest of the API can be 32 bit, only for time stamps 64 bit support is mandatory
     - Optional feature to auto-initialize system time from RTC/RTT during boot
     - APIs to allow implementing network time synchronization
+        - The synchronization mechanism should be highly accurate.
+(E.g. consider the mechanism would read the value from hardware, modify it by adding a time offset determined by some network time synchronization mechanism to it, and store the new value in the hardware: The actually applied offset would be lower by the time that has passed between the read from the hardware and the write to it, reducing accuracy.
+The actual implementation should be smarter.)
+        - Only the system time (the portable 64 bit time stamps) need to be synchronized.
 - Utilities for convenience
     - Timer utilities
         - Timer that send a message upon expiration